 Contributing to a Health Savings Account can help you lower your taxable income

-Part of your preparation for the new tax season should be an inventory of all deductions for which you might be eligible.
-A review of each key area of your life including work, education, children, health, and their associated costs can help clarify areas that may help reduce your taxable income.
+Part of your preparation for the new tax season should include an inventory of all deductions for which you might be eligible.
+A review of the costs associated with each key area of your life, including work, education, children, and health, can help clarify areas that may help reduce your taxable income.

-An HSA is a tax-exempt account used to pay or reimburse qualified medical expenses that generally would be eligible for the medical and dental expenses deduction.
-The amounts contributed to an HSA gain interest tax free, and the account stays with you even if you change employers or leave the workforce.
-Unused funds carry over to the next year and there is no time limit on when the funds must be used, unlike a Flexible Spending Account in which funds are forfeited at the end of the year.
+A significant deduction source is a health savings account, or HSA, which is a tax-exempt account used to pay for or reimburse qualified medical expenses that generally would be eligible for the medical and dental expenses deduction.
+Pre-tax amounts contributed to an HSA account earn interest tax-free, and the account stays with you even if you change employers or leave the workforce.
+Unused funds carry over to the next year and there is no time limit on when the funds must be used, in contrast to a Flexible Spending Account, where unused funds are forfeited at the end of the year.

-An HSA is set up by a qualified entity such as a bank, insurance company or anyone approved by the IRS to be a trustee of Individual Retirement Arrangements (IRA).
+An HSA is set up by a qualified entity such as a bank, insurance company, or anyone approved by the IRS to be a trustee of an Individual Retirement Arrangement (IRA).
 HSAs can only be established for individuals who qualify.
 There is no such thing as a joint HSA for married couples.

 You must meet the following criteria to quality for an HSA account:

 - You are covered by a high-deductible health plan (HDHP) on the first day of the month

 - You have no other health coverage except worker’s compensation, insurance for a specific disease or illness, a fixed amount of coverage per day for hospitalization